Matrix-Weighted Besov-Type and Triebel--Lizorkin-Type Spaces II: Sharp Boundedness of Almost Diagonal Operators: Introduction

+We refer the reader to the body of the paper for the complete versions of our results in the full range of the $\dot a^{s,\tau}_{p,q}(W)$ spaces with the Morrey index $\tau$, and their relation to other existing results, like ones in \cite{t13,yy10}, that we will also extend or improve.}

-Recall that, for both Besov and Triebel--Lizorkin spaces and weighted counterparts, the boundedness of almost diagonal operators can be obtained via using the (weighted) Fefferman--Stein vector-valued inequality.
-However, since whether the matrix-weighted Fefferman--Stein vector-valued inequality still holds remains an open problem (see, for instance, \cite[Question 7.3]{dkps}), we need to seek some new methods to escape this.
-Indeed, Frazier and Roudenko \cite{fr04,fr21} established the boundedness of almost diagonal operators, respectively, on matrix-weighted Besov sequence spaces $\dot b^s_{p,q}(W)$ and matrix-weighted Triebel--Lizorkin sequence spaces $\dot f^s_{p,q}(W)$ and the latter was obtained by using the boundedness of almost diagonal operators on corresponding unweighted sequence spaces $\dot f^s_{p,q}$.
-Their proof is straightforward but requires some strong extra assumptions for almost diagonal operators.
+{As for our methods,} recall that, for both Besov and Triebel--Lizorkin spaces and weighted counterparts, the boundedness of almost diagonal operators can be obtained with the help of the (weighted) Fefferman--Stein vector-valued maximal inequality.
+Whether the matrix-weighted Fefferman--Stein vector-valued inequality still holds { was an open problem (see, for instance, \cite[Question 7.3]{dkps}) at the time of our investigation, so we had} to seek some new methods to escape this. {After our completing this study, the mentioned problem has been recently solved in \cite{ks24}, and this could be used to give an alternative route to some of our results for exponents $p,q\in(1,\infty)$.
+However, even after the availability of the new results of \cite{ks24}, our approach has the benefit of covering the full scale of $p\in(0,\infty)$ and $q\in(0,\infty]$ that is relevant in the theory of function spaces.

+Note that Frazier and Roudenko \cite{fr04,fr21} established the boundedness of almost diagonal operators on the matrix-weighted Triebel--Lizorkin sequence spaces $\dot f^s_{p,q}(W)$ in yet another way, by a reduction to corresponding results on the unweighted sequence spaces $\dot f^s_{p,q}$.} Their proof is straightforward but requires some strong extra assumptions for almost diagonal operators.
 This limitation makes the boundedness of non-convolution Calder\'on--Zygmund operators on matrix-weighted Triebel--Lizorkin spaces $\dot F^s_{p,q}(W)$ be less natural \cite[p.\,527]{fr21}, so Frazier and Roudenko \cite{fr21} only studied convolution Calder\'on--Zygmund operators.
-Thus, in order to obtain the optimal boundedness of non-convolution Calder\'on--Zygmund operators in \cite{bhyy3}, we need to essentially improve their results on the boundedness of almost diagonal operators.
+Thus, in order to obtain the optimal boundedness of non-convolution Calder\'on--Zygmund operators in {our follow-up work} \cite{bhyy3}, we need to essentially improve their results on the boundedness of almost diagonal operators.